-For our part, AACC has conducted grassroots campaigns, joined healthcare partners on letters to Congress, and provided direct feedback to federal agencies on the issue.
+For our part, the Association for Diagnostics & Laboratory Medicine (formerly AACC) has conducted grassroots campaigns, joined healthcare partners on letters to Congress, and provided direct feedback to federal agencies on the issue.
 The association's members have visited the offices of lawmakers on multiple occasions to share their concerns about PAMA and advocate for its improvement.
-In 2019, AACC endorsed the Laboratory Access for Beneficiaries (LAB) Act, the major provisions of which were included in the fiscal year 2020 federal spending agreement, and extended twice in subsequent legislation after AACC and the laboratory community vigorously advocated for congressional action on the issue.
+In 2019, the Association for Diagnostics & Laboratory Medicine (ADLM) endorsed the Laboratory Access for Beneficiaries (LAB) Act, the major provisions of which were included in the fiscal year 2020 federal spending agreement after the association and the laboratory community vigorously advocated for congressional action on the issue.

 From Other Organizations